glebbash/typed-http-decorators/README.md

 @ApiTags('films')
 @Controller('films')
-/* You need to transform typed responses to the ones accepted bt Nest.js */
+/* You need to transform typed responses to the ones accepted by Nest.js */
 @UseInterceptors(new TypedResponseInterceptor())
 export class FilmsController {
     constructor(private films: FilmsService) {}